Learning to Generate Rigid Body Interactions with Video Diffusion Models: KineMask

-\paragraph{Inference.} At inference time, we assume as input an unseen image $\mathbf{y}$.
-An object mask can be easily obtained for the target object e.g., using SAM2~\citep{ravi2024sam}, while the desired object velocity at the first frame is assumed to be provided by the user.
+We assume as input an unseen image $\mathbf{y}$.
+An object mask is obtained for the target object e.g., using SAM2~\cite{ravi2024sam}, while the desired object velocity at the first frame is assumed to be provided by the user.
 We use this information to construct $\mathbf{m}_\odot$.
-We also prompt GPT-5~\citep{openai2025gpt5systemcard} for a description $c_\text{infer}$ of the effects on the scene if the object starts moving in the direction indicated by the user.
-The full prompt is in Appendix~\ref{sec:appendix-details}.
+We also prompt GPT-5~\cite{openai2025gpt5systemcard} for a description $c_\text{infer}$ of the effects on the scene if the object starts moving in the direction indicated by the user.
+The full prompt is in Appendix.
 Combining those with random noise $\mathbf{x}_T\sim\mathcal{N}(0, 1)$, we construct the input tuple $\{\mathbf{x}_T, \mathbf{y}_\text{input}, \mathbf{m}_\odot, c_\text{infer}\}$ compatible with our VDM equipped with $\phi''$.
 Our inference pipeline is illustrated in Figure~\ref{fig:Architecure} (right).
+Please note that at inference the user simply draws an arrow, mapped to RGB masks automatically.\looseness=-1